consultingwerkdev/sports2000demomcp/Consultingwerk.SmartMCPAuthentication/README.md

 # Keycloak Setup Guide for MCP OAuth2 Authentication

-This guide provides step-by-step instructions for configuring Keycloak to work with the SmartMCPAuthentication library.
+This guide provides step-by-step instructions for configuring Keycloak to work with the SmartMcpAuthentication library.

 ## Prerequisites